Ladakh Range

 The Ladakh Range is a mountain range in central Ladakh in India with its northern tip extending into Baltistan in Pakistan.
 It lies between the Indus and Shyok river valleys, stretching to 230 miles (370 km).
-Leh, the capital city of Ladakh, is on the foot of Ladakh Range in the Indus river valley.
+Leh, the capital city of Ladakh, is at the foot of the Ladakh Range in the Indus river valley.

 Geography

 The Ladakh Range is regarded as a southern extension of the Karakoram Range, which runs for 230 miles (370 km) from the confluence of the Indus and Shyok rivers in Baltistan to the Tibetan border of Ladakh in the southeast.
 The southern extension of the Ladakh Range is called the Kailash Range, especially in Tibet.

 The Ladakh Range forms the northeastern bank of the Indus River and the western bank of the Shyok River.

 The Ladakh Range has an average height of about 6,000 metres and has no major peaks.
 Some of its peaks are less than 4,800 metres.

 The main mountain passes are Chorbat (5,090 metres), Digar La (5,400 metres), Khardung La (5,602 metres), Chang La (5,599 metres) and Tsaka La (4,724 metres).